hsa00000/math-notes/content/lebesgue-decomposition-of-probability-distributions.md

 ---
-title: Lebesgue Decomposition of Probability Distributions
+title: Lebesgue Decomposition of Probability Distributions (The Measure-Theoretic Approach)
 description: A formal definition of the three types of probability distributions and the statement and proof of the Lebesgue Decomposition Theorem.
 date: 2025-09-02
 ---